Bifurcations and multistability in inducible three-gene toggle switch networks: Non-exclusive repressor-activator binding in the three-gene toggle switch

 Unlike the competitive binding case, the model defined in Eqns.~\ref{eq:barR1nonexc} -~\ref{eq:barR3nonexc} depends on \emph{two} independent parameters: (i) unregulated (basal) protein expression $\bar{a}$, with corresponding $\bar{b} = 2-\bar{a}$ denoting additional expression from activations, and (ii) the strength of repression from $\bar{d}$.
 We now explicitly incorporate the role of effector molecules in two ways.

-First, Fig.~\ref{fig:statesweights_nonexcA} defines effector activity as described by Case (A) of Fig.~\ref{fig:3geneselfact_effector}, where the active concentration of a protein indexed by $i$ is $p_{\rm act}(c)\bar{R}_i$ regardless of its function as a repressor or an activator.
-Therefore, for the system containing one effector at concentration $c$ that targets $\bar{R}_1$, the dimensionless Eqns.~\ref{eq:barR1nonexc} -~\ref{eq:barR3nonexc} in induction Case (A) become
+First, Fig.~\ref{fig:statesweights_nonexcA} defines effector activity as described by Case I of Fig.~\ref{fig:3geneselfact_effector}(A), where the active concentration of a protein indexed by $i$ is $p_{\rm act}(c)\bar{R}_i$ regardless of its function as a repressor or an activator.
+For the system containing one effector at concentration $c$ that targets $\bar{R}_1$, the dimensionless Eqns.~\ref{eq:barR1nonexc} -~\ref{eq:barR3nonexc} in induction Case I become